About our REU/RET site

 What pre-requisites are needed?

 By definition, the research projects will take participants beyond standard coursework.
-To fill the gap, our site’s educational component introduce the participants to a range of mathematical techniques, including machine learning, deep neural networks, numerical linear algebra, optimization, partial differential equations, and statistics.
+To fill the gap, our site’s educational component introduces the participants to a range of mathematical techniques, including machine learning, deep neural networks, numerical linear algebra, optimization, partial differential equations, and statistics.
 The faculty mentors also provide their mentees with professional and computational skills, including scientific writing, oral and poster presentations, and cloud computing.
 The weekly seminar will feature group activities and faculty-led presentations on data and ethics, algorithmic bias, public scholarship.

 Information for Applicants